Cattle666/tuts/pdsh_tut.md

 ```
 sudo vim .bashrc
 ```
-add this line to the end of the file
+add this to the end of the file
 ```
+#pdsh-rcmd fix
 export PDSH_RCMD_TYPE=ssh
 ```
 or